-The Walk is far more of a game, than it is a fitness app.
-You are an agent who has been asked to help save the world.
-As you walk— and all you ever need to do is walk, you will unlock sound clips which tell the story.
-The story is broken into Episodes, and each one has checkpoints, collectible items, the ability to choose a route, and even achievements.
-If you've had your phone closed and you reopen the app, you'll be notified of how many steps you've taken and how long you would need to keep walking to finish out the current mission.
+The Walk is far more of a game than a fitness app.
+You are an agent who has been tasked with helping to save the world.
+As you walk— and all you ever need to do is walk — you will unlock sound clips, which expand the story.
+Each episode has checkpoints, collectible items, the ability to choose a route, and even achievements.
+If you've had your phone closed and you reopen the app, you'll be notified of how many steps you've taken and how long you would need to keep walking to finish the current mission.

 The story is seriously engaging, and when you get caught up in it, it's easy to let time slip by so you can finish the entire mission in a single go.
 The Walk is $2.99 and entirely worth it.

-Zombies, Run! is probably the most popular app here today, and for good reason.
-There are currently four seasons worth of missions, as well as a paid version of Zombies, Run! for 5k training.
+Zombies, Run! is probably the most popular app on this list, and for good reason.
+There are a bunch of free missions, as well as a paid version of Zombies, Run! for 5k training.
 The app will hit you with chunks of the story as you move, each piece coming every few minutes.
-At times, you'll be told to run and you'll hear the zombies chasing you which is definitely a motivator.
-As you travel along, you'll automatically pick up items which can be used to improve the town after each mission.
-During mission you have a counter that tells you how far you've gone, your pace, has a counter of in game items, and a status bar for how far you've gotten in the mission.
+At times, you'll be told to run and you'll hear the zombies chasing you — definitely a motivator.
+As you travel along, you'll automatically pick up items, which can be used to improve your town after each mission.
+While you're running, you have a counter that tells you how far you've gone, your pace, a counter for in-game items, and a status bar for how far you've traveled.

 Zombies, Run! is fantastically fun and captivating.
-It makes you want to keep going, and because there is so much content it's very easy to.
-You don't even need to run, you can take the game at your own pace since missions are timed, and not based on how fast you move.
+It makes you want to keep going, and because there is so much content, it's very easy to do just that.
+You don't even need to run; you can take the game at your own pace, since missions are timed and not based on how fast you move.
 Early missions are free, but you'll have to pay to unlock more.